ypcloud/docker-logstash-kubernetes/README.md

 extracts useful information from a symlink name.
 No access to Kubernetes API is required.

-Events are then pushed to Cloudwatch logs.
+Events can then pushed to Cloudwatch logs (disabled by default).
 An example event in Cloudwatch Logs looks like below:

 ```json
 {